Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Implicit Under-Parameterization in Deep Q-Learning

-Deep Q-learning methods typically use very few gradient updates~($n$) per unit amount of environment interaction~(\eg DQN performs 1 update for every unit environment interaction on Atari (= 4 environment steps) and thus $n=1$, SAC performs 1 update per unit environment interaction (= 1 environment step).
+\textbf{Data-efficient online RL.} Deep Q-learning methods typically use very few gradient updates~($n$) per environment step~(\eg DQN takes 1 update every 4 steps on Atari, $n=0.25$).
 Improving the sample efficiency of these methods requires increasing $n$ to utilize the replay data more effectively.
 However, we find that using larger values of $n$ results in higher levels of rank collapse as well as performance degradation.
 In the top row of Figure~\ref{fig:online_problem}, we show that larger values of $n$ lead to a more aggressive drop in $\srank_\delta(\Phi)$ (red \vs blue/orange lines), and that rank continues to decrease with more training.
 Furthermore, the bottom row illustrates that larger values of $n$ result in worse performance, corroborating \citet{fu19diagnosing,fedus2020revisiting}.
-As in the offline setting, directly regressing to $Q^*$ via supervised learning does not cause rank collapse (black line in \Figref{fig:online_problem}), unlike when using bootstrapping.
+We find similar results with the Rainbow algorithm~\citep{hessel2018rainbow}~(Appendix~\ref{app:data_efficient_online_rl}).
+As in the offline setting, directly regressing to $Q^*$ via supervised learning does not cause rank collapse (black line in \Figref{fig:online_problem}).

-Finally, we evaluate data-efficient Rainbow~(DER)~\citep{van2019use} that modifies the Rainbow algorithm~\citep{hessel2018rainbow} to obtain improved performance with limited environment interaction.
-DER utilizes 4 gradient updates per environment step~($n=4$) with multi-step returns~(20-steps) and a smaller Q-network.
-We observe that DER also exhibits rank collapse~(\Figref{fig:data_efficient_rainbow}), similarly to the DQN algorithm with more updates.
-These results indicate that DER also suffers from implicit under-parameterization, and using multi-step returns does not alleviate the issue.
-When training DER for longer, up to 25M steps, we also observe that it performs suboptimally as compared to a standard Rainbow algorithm ($n=1$), thus giving rise to similar trends in performance as the DQN variants in Figure~\ref{fig:online_problem}.
-We present similar results demonstrating implicit under-parameterization on more Atari and Gym environments in the online data-efficient setting in Appendix~\ref{app:data_efficient_online_rl}.